kataw/kataw/README.md

 - The CST parser can be used in production

-## This is what Kataw can do:
+## This is what the future plans are for

-- parse Javascript
+All this features are still *WIP*.

 - typechecking (_like Typescript and Flow_)